15 Best Beach Camping Tips, Tricks, and Hacks for a Perfect Trip

 11. Sand Dunes Can Become Hazardous:

 Sand dunes add to the beauty of the beach.
 However, it may also pose a high risk as they are made up of shifting sand, poisonous herbs at times, and rocks.
-These rock can slide down and hit you if you are not at the reasonable distance from the sand dunes.
+These rocks can slide down and hit you if you are not at a reasonable distance from the sand dunes.
 It is natural to be amazed by the beauty of the sand dunes and admiring the beauty of nature gives no harm, but never forget to be cautioned by the threat sometimes nature poses at us.

 12. Stay Hydrated:

 While you prepare every bit of your camping supplies, don’t forget to keep a good deal of water supply with you.
-Sea water is surely not drinkable and you cannot rely on that help you stay hydrated.
+Sea water is surely not drinkable and you cannot rely on it that help you stay hydrated.
 Even though you are planning to camp near a lake or river, ensure you have your own drinking water supply along with some purifying tables.
-It is rightly said, prevention is better than cure, so even if you have to drink water from the lake or river near your camp, ensure you purify yourself.
+It is rightly said, that prevention is better than cure, so even if you have to drink water from the lake or river near your camp, ensure you purify yourself.

 13. Invest in Portable Toilet: